 Huh?
 Why would you looking in the mirror melt my heart?
 And how exactly do you melt something into two?
 You can break something in two.
 But when something melts, it tends to uniformly get smaller.
 It doesn’t split down the middle.

 BTS even understood this in the Butter trailer.
 Be warned—this is a 1-hour video of an animated block of butter melting into the shape of a heart.
 That’s it.
 One heart.
 Not broken.
 It does not melt into two.
-BTW, I’m ashamed I’ve contributed to the almost 18 million views of this video while researching this post.
-I’ve only included it here to prove I’m not lying.

-There are other lines that bothered me.
+Other lines bothered me.

 Gon’ pop like trouble

-I’m not sure about you, but for me, it’s actually harder to say ‘Gon’ pop like trouble’ instead of ‘Gonna pop like trouble.’
+I’m not sure about you, but for me, it’s actually harder to say “Gon’ pop like trouble” instead of “Gonna pop like trouble.”
 And what does this line mean?
 Are they referencing the classic game, Trouble—the one with the dice popper in the middle?
 If so—why?
 If not, what does this mean?

 Another lyric that left me scratching my head…